marinlauber/Flexible-Sheets/stl/Probing.md

 end do
 ```
 The main loop using the standard body type would be exactly the same, without the `call geom%writePoints(...)` call.
+The `geom%writePoints(...)` subroutine can also write to `.csv` files instead of the standard `vtp`.
+To do so just add the falg `csv=.true.` in the subroutine call (this only writes the specified scalar field, and not the normals at in the `vtp`).